 What Happens If You Wait?

 Letting leaks linger rarely ends well.
 Even minor drips can gradually cause rot in your home’s framing, destroy insulation, or lead to unhealthy mold growth.
-Document each leak and have it checked—repeated leaks in the same area usually mean deeper damage that might require more than a quick patch job.
+Document each leak and have it checked—repeated leaks in the same area usually mean more serious damage that might require more than a quick patch job.

 Bring in the Pros